-1. Install the wheel and the brake caliper bracket by inserting the wheel axle from the right-hand side.
+Install the wheel and the brake caliper bracket by inserting the wheel axle from the right-hand side.

-- Make sure that the retainer on the swingarm is inserted into the slot in the brake caliper bracket. - Make sure that there is enough space between the brake pads before installing the wheel.
+- Make sure that the slot in the brake caliper bracket is fit over the retainer on the swingarm. - Make sure that there is enough space between the brake pads before installing the wheel.